- Who do I contact if a streetlight is out?

 If you notice a sewer back up in your basement or on your property please contact United Water (the city contract utility operator) at (269) 324-9235 to investigate the city system for blockages.
 The maintenance of the sewer line from the house to the street is in most instances the responsibility of the property owner.

-9. How often are street swept in Portage?
-Who do I contact if I feel my street needs sweeping?
+9. How often are streets swept in Portage?

 10. How much does it cost to get connected to the city's water and sewer service if I have a well and septic system now?